argibson02/AddingAccessibility/README.md

 - Added alt text.
 - Added a website title.
 - Added tab icon.
-- Added aria label to ❤️ in footer.
+- Added aria label to the ❤️ in footer.